Gabe Allen

 I caught my first glimpse of the island of Surtsey on my fourth day aboard the National Geographic Resolution with the rest of the 2023 Storyfest winners and Planet Forward editorial staff this July.
 We had spent the morning cruising by islands off the coast of Iceland, each one lined with jagged black cliffs and coated in puffin nests.
 By comparison, Surtsey was unremarkable looking — a hill of dirt, stone and grass deposited in the open ocean.

 But, by the time I saw Surtsey from the deck of the Resolution, the story behind this diminutive island had already captured my attention.
-I ogled the island and imagined the clouds of smoke and ash that had erupted out of this exact stretch of ocean 50 years ago.
+In 1963, the island erupted into existence and claimed the title of the youngest landmass on earth.
+I imagined the clouds of smoke and ash that bloomed from this exact stretch of ocean 50 years ago.

 Click on the presentation below to see the full story.